-The fact that Eq.~(\ref{dPdE_General}), in which the absorbed wave is projected onto time-independent scattering states, indeed produces a converged spectrum during interaction is related to the fact that the interaction is described in the velocity gauge.
+The fact that Eq.~(\ref{dPdE_General}), in which the absorbed wave is projected onto time-independent scattering states, indeed produces a converged spectrum despite absorption during explicitly time-dependent interaction is related to the fact that the interaction is described in the velocity gauge.
 In this formulation, a free, classical electron is at rest in momentum space; the momentum is a constant of motion.
-This is reflected in the fact that the free-electron Volkov solutions are time-independent -- apart from a phase factor which does not contribute in this formalism~\cite{Tao2012}.
-In fact, if we substitute our scattering states $\varphi_{\varepsilon}$ with solutions in which the confining potential is removed, i.e., plane waves, we would obtain a similar spectrum -- except for a shift towards higher energies due to the neglect of the Coulomb-like potential.
+This is reflected in the fact that the free-electron Volkov solutions are time-independent -- apart from a phase factor which does not contribute in this density-matrix formalism~\cite{Tao2012}.
+In fact, if we substitute our scattering states $\varphi_{\varepsilon}$ with solutions in which the confining potential is removed, i.e., plane waves, we would obtain a similar spectrum -- except for a shift towards higher energies for the multi-photon peaks and some irregularities at the low-energy part of the spectrum.
+Both of these deficiencies are due to the neglect of the Coulomb-like potential, and both diminish as $\gamma_0$ decreases since this causes absorption to take place further away from the centre of the Coulomb-like potential.